dnickweber/BinomialLogisticRegression_Weber/Project_README.md

 #The objective of this project is to conduct a binomial logistic regression, to determine if we can predict for the outcome
 of a released shark (i.e. whether the shark survives or dies) using the variables measured (and described above).

 #The "Binomial Logistic Regression" markdown file will walk you through the analysis step-by-step, with written code (denoted with a #) throughout.
+Because of the large number of variables measured (all of which could influence, and thus be used to predict, post-release mortality), I begin with a PCA - to shed some light on the variables explaining the majority of the variation in the dataset.